MxEggSalad/mxeggsalad-website/src/blogs/site-news/transitioning-to-11ty/index.md

 <hr>

-Alright for the unanitiated, [11ty](https://11ty.dev) is a pretty nice site generator which pirked my ears a while ago because of how *annoyingggg* working with large ass html files is.
+Alright for the uninitiated, [11ty](https://11ty.dev) is a pretty nice site generator which perked my ears a while ago because of how *annoyingggg* working with large ass html files is.

 ~~(then i lost all motivation for my site for like 1-2 months...)~~